-It is a great privilege to serve at the Altar of our God and therefore Servers are chosen from those who display a desire for a more intimate union with our Lord and God, Jesus Christ.
+It is a great privilege to serve at the Altar of our God and therefore Servers are chosen from those boys who display a desire for a more intimate union with our Lord and God, Jesus Christ.
 Our loving Savior becomes substantially present on the Altar, just as He was at the Last Supper and at Calvary.
 Accordingly, Servers have a solemn responsibility to do their assigned duties with dignity and reverence.

-Our parish has Altar Servers, who start after their first communion (exceptions are made if the boy is ready) and continue for as long as they feel called to serve.
+Our parish has Altar Boys, who generally start after their first communion (exceptions are made if the boy is ready) and continue for as long as they feel called to serve.
 All that is required is a desire to server at the Altar of Our Lord and Savior, Jesus Christ.

 When the Sacred Scriptures are read in the Church, God himself speaks to his people, and Christ, present in his word, proclaims the Gospel.
 Therefore, the readings from the Word of God are to be listened to reverently by everyone, for they are an element of the greatest importance in the Liturgy.
 Although in the readings from Sacred Scripture the Word of God is addressed to all people of whatever era and is understandable to them, a fuller understanding and a greater efficaciousness of the word is nevertheless fostered by a living commentary on the word, that is, by the Homily, as part of the liturgical action.
 (General Instruction of the Roman Missal [GIRM], no. 29)

 (Under construction; most likely a Gregorian Chant Schola)

 from the Catechism of the Catholic Church, # 1157: